StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 21.

-Tensor network simulation of polaron-polaritons in organic microcavities (
+Tensor network simulation of polaron-polaritons in organic microcavities (PDF)

 J. del Pino, F. A. Y. N. Schröder, A. W. Chin, J. Feist, and F. J. Garcia-Vidal